SorryGames/labs_python/README.md

-This repository created for python projects.
+This repository is created for python projects.